Ibn Manzur: Biography

 Ibn Manzur was born in 1233 in Ifriqiya (present day Tunisia).
-He was of North African Arab descent, from the Banu Khazraj tribe of Ansar as his nisba al-Ansārī al-Ifrīqī al-Misrī al-Khazrajī suggests.
+He was of Arab descent, from the Banu Khazraj tribe of Ansar as his nisba al-Ansārī al-Ifrīqī al-Misrī al-Khazrajī suggests.
 Ibn Hajar reports that he was a judge (qadi) in Tripoli, Libya and Egypt and spent his life as clerk in the Diwan al-Insha', an office that was responsible among other things for correspondence, archiving and copying.
 Fück assumes to be able to identify him with Muḥammad b.
 Mukarram, who was one of the secretaries of this institution (the so called Kuttāb al-Inshāʾ) under Qalawun.
 Following Brockelmann, Ibn Manzur studied philology.
 He dedicated most of his life to excerpts from works of historical philology.
 He is said to have left 500 volumes of this work.
 He died around the turn of the years 1311/1312 in Cairo.